 Tried this recipe?
 Give it a star rating below!

-If you use sliced cheddar, cut it into 0.5 inch / 1 cm squares.
+- If you use sliced cheddar, cut it into 0.5 inch / 1 cm squares.
 If you are using a cheddar block, option to slice into squares or crumble it with your hands to the same size.
 Don't make the pieces any larger or they won't dry out.

-Cover the cheese with a muslin / kitchen towel to prevent it getting dusty and let it sit in a warm, dry place for up to 3 days.
-You want the cheese to be completely hard and dry.
+- Cover the cheese with a muslin / kitchen towel to prevent it getting dusty and let it sit in a warm, dry place for up to 3 days.
+You want the cheese to be completely hard and dry and not rubbery.

-Heat your oven to 200 Celsius / 390 Fahrenheit.
+- Heat the oven to 200 Celsius / 400 Fahrenheit.
 Scatter the cheese on a baking tray lined with parchment paper and bake for 4-5 minutes until the cheese pops.
 To prevent it from popping all over your oven, place a second baking tray closely above the tray.